Working time: Colombia

-Articles 161 to 167 of the Substantive Work Code in Colombia provide for a maximum of 48 hours of work a week.
+In June 2021, the Colombian Congress approved a bill for the reduction of the work-week, from 48 to 42 hours, which will be implemented in several stages, from 2023 to 2026.
+In accordance with it, articles 161 to 167 of the Substantive Work Code in Colombia provide for a maximum of 42 hours of work a week, distributed in 5 or 6 days, at the discretion of the employer (as of July 2024, the work-week is 46 hours).
 Also, the law notes that workdays should be divided into 2 sections to allow a break, usually given as the meal time which is not counted as work.
 Typically, there is a 2-hours break for lunch that starts from 12:00 through 13:00.
-In June 2021, the Colombian Congress approved a bill for the reduction of the work-week, from 48 to 42 hours, which will be implemented in several stages, from 2023 to 2026.

 Spain

 The main labor law in Spain, the Workers' Statute Act, limits the amount of working time that an employee is obliged to perform.
 In the Article 34 of this law, a maximum of 9 hours per day and 40 hours per week are established.

 Employees typically receive either 12 or 14 payments per year, with approximately 21 days of vacation.
 According to Spanish law, Spain holds what is known as the Convenios-Colectivos, which stipulates that different regulations and laws regarding employee work week and wage apply based on the type of job.
 Overall they rank as the 13th highest in regard to international GDP growth.

 According to a study of the OECD Better Life Index, 4% of Spanish workers work more than 50 hours per week, compared to an average of 11% of workers in OECD countries.

 Working hours are regulated by law.
 Mandatory logging of employee working time has been in place since 2019 in an attempt by legislators to eliminate unpaid overtime and push for more transparency of actual working hours.
 Non-regulated pauses during the workday for coffee or smoking are not permitted to be documented as working time, according to a ruling by The Spanish National Court in February 2020.